| The Le Mans TR7 story starts back in 1977 from a redundant Left Hand

 the project.
 Instead the car was restyled with racing body panels and

-fitted with a turbocharged Rover V8
+fitted with a turbocharged Rover V8 engine.

 At this time Jan Odor was seriously planning to develop this car into